AmirCrljenkovic/Portfolio-Technoberg/README.md

 - Showcases the services offered in a grid layout, each card containing an icon, title, description, and a call-to-action button.

 ### 4. **Projects Carousel**
-- A responsive carousel slider in the Projects section, displaying the team's best work.
+- A responsive carousel slider in the Projects section, dynamically displaying the team's best work by pulling data from **Contentful**.
+This allows the team to add and update project cards from Contentful without changing code.

 ### 5. **Client Reviews**
 - An interactive reviews section where clients can see past reviews, complete with company logos, review details, and a smooth hover effect.